 The line is mostly single track, with sections of dual track to allow trains to pass.
 We made good time, with a maximum line speed of around 125 km/h (technically 79 mph), although the frequent, long stops at the stations slowed us down (as an example, it took us almost an hour to cover the 60 km from Union Station to Simi Valley, although it only took another 30 minutes to go the 55 km from Simi Valley to Oxnard).
 It reminded me of my drive two years earlier, only then, my frequent stops were to take photos!

 Shortly after leaving Oxnard, we crossed the Santa Clara River, getting our first sight of the Pacific Ocean as we came into Ventura, where we stopped at 11:55.
 From there, the line runs right along the coast, which provided me with some marvellous views.
-The track runs next to US 1, with the ocean beyond that, while on the other side, US 101 runs above the tracks, with the hills behind the road.
+The track runs next to the Pacific Coast Highway, with the ocean beyond that, while on the other side, US 101 runs above the tracks, with the hills behind the road.

 I was also reminded of the micro-climates that exist along various parts of the Californian the coast.
 We’d had blue skies until we reached the coast, but suddenly, as we reached Ventura, low clouds came down, touching the tops of the hills.
 However, through the gaps in the hills, I could see clear blue skies just a short way inland!

 I really enjoyed this section of the coastline, which was exactly where I’d driven two years before, so the views of the coastline were very familiar!
-The narrow strip between the hills and the coast became so narrow that US 1 and US 101 combine into a single road, with the tracks still hugging the coastline, all the way to our next stop, Santa Barbara, the train covering the 45km from Ventura in around half an hour.
+The narrow strip between the hills and the coast became so narrow that the Pacific Coast Highway and US 101 combine into a single road, with the tracks still hugging the coastline, all the way to our next stop, Santa Barbara, the train covering the 45 km from Ventura in around half an hour.